ncatlab/nlab-content/pages/9749.md

 * {#Sturtz19} [[Kirk Sturtz]], _Erratum and Addendum: The factorization of the Giry monad, [arXiv:1907.00372](http://arxiv.org/abs/1907.00372)

-which avoids the unnecessary assumption  ``if no measurable cardinals exist'' made in
+while the result that the category of Giry-algebras is equivalent to the category of super convex spaces is given in

-* {#Sturtz18} [[Kirk Sturtz]], _The Factorization of the Giry monad_, Advances in Mathematics, 340, pp. 76-105,  15 Dec.
-2018
+* K. Sturtz, _The equivalence of the categories of Giry-algebras and super convex spaces_, [arXiv:1907.03209](http://arxiv.org/abs/1907.03209)

-  That  article generalizes the earlier work
+  Those two short articles generalize the earlier work

 * K. Sturtz, _Categorical Probability Theory_, [arXiv:1406.6030](http://arxiv.org/abs/1406.6030)

 which views probability measures via double dualization, restricted to weakly averaging affine maps which preserves limits.
-(In hind sight, the latter condition indicates super convex spaces are necessary to view a probability measure as a functional.)
+The preservation of limits (of countable affine sums) is automatic in the category of super convex spaces.

-This includes some corrections from an earlier version of the article, _The Giry monad as a codensity monad_, pointed out in
+That article includes some corrections from an earlier version of the article, _The Giry monad as a codensity monad_, pointed out in

 * T. Avery, _Codensity and the Giry monad_, arXiv:1410.4432 (2014). ([pdf](http://arxiv.org/pdf/1410.4432.pdf))